-Today I was at a client site, and their network guy was on the phone with Barracuda debugging some issues with their firewall/web filter.
-I overheard most of the conversation.
-Barracuda would have him adjust something, and he would respond with whatever result came up.
-At one point I heard him say, “Well, looks like I lost internet completely.
-The backup server should have kicked in but it didn’t”, or words to that effect.
+/ wp-end-tag > It surprises me in some cases how dependent we have ended up being on innovation.
+Today I was at a customer website, and their network guy was on the phone with Barracuda debugging some concerns with their firewall/web filter.
+At one point I heard him say, “Well, looks like I lost internet entirely.

-Just then, I overheard another employee – who was trying to use the internet – snort and exclaim “Piece of junk!”.
+Simply then, I overheard another worker – who was trying to utilize the internet – snort and exclaim “Piece of scrap!”.

 Really?
-Have our expectations of technology really gotten to the point that a temporary outage makes something a “piece of junk”?
+Have our expectations of innovation really specified that a short-lived failure makes something a “piece of scrap”?

-Another example from my own life – a couple weeks ago, on a Sunday afternoon (yes, I was working), we had a power failure.
+Another example from my own life – a couple weeks earlier, on a Sunday afternoon (yes, I was working), we had a power failure.
 Now I can – as a kid – remember when having a power failure was kinda fun.
-There was an odd kind of excitement when it happened, and it was way less of an inconvenience .
-Of course, “back then”, far fewer things were dependent on electricity.
-We easily coped.
+There was an odd sort of excitement when it took place, and it was way less of an inconvenience.
+Of course, “back then”, far less things depended on electrical power.
+We quickly coped.

 In 2012, a power failure is not fun.
 At all.
-Our water is pumped using electricity (during the winter even our in-floor heating won’t work – pumps too, ya know?).
-The garage door won’t open.
-I can no longer work because our internet access is gone.
+Our water is pumped using electricity (during the winter even our in-floor heating wont work – pumps too, ya understand?).
+The garage door will not open.
+Due to the fact that our web access is gone, I can no longer work.
 Half of our food is in a freezer in the garage – lose that and we lose a lot.
-Good luck trying to drive anywhere – when the power’s out, it just ain’t gonna happen unless you don’t mind looking for hidden back roads.
+Best of luck trying to drive anywhere – when the powers out, it just aint gon na occur unless you do not mind trying to find hidden back roadways.

-I did spend about 30 minutes trying to find a portable radio and batteries to see if I could pick up any news.
-My phone worked, but none of the news sites I usually visit had anything up-to-date, so I figured the local radio stations might have a clue what happened.
-It took 30 minutes because 1) I had left my cycling radio at work, 2) I could not get the first radio I found to work, and 3) I could not find good batteries.
-I have now made sure that situation is corrected.
+My phone worked, however none of the news websites I normally visit had anything updated, so I figured the local radio stations might have a hint what happened.
+It took 30 minutes due to the fact that 1) I had actually left my biking radio at work, 2) I might not get the very first radio I discovered to work, and 3) I could not discover great batteries.